 Methods of assessment

-A variety of formative assessment methods will be used throughout the programme to review your progress and support your further learning.
+A variety of formative assessment methods will be used throughout the course to review your progress and support your further learning.
 You will have opportunities to demonstrate your knowledge, understanding and skills using a range of assessment methods.